jacobKl/Note-taking-app/README.md

 What's it offer?
 1. Adding notes.
-2. Editing and deleting them. (not yet)
+2. Editing and deleting them.
 3. Backup in localStorage.

 ## TODO